 → Horizontal SaaS, i.e. software and services focused on a category of software, addressing a broad need, spanning across most industries.
 Good examples are categories like accounting, customer relationship management (CRM) or customer service (CS), with prominent SaaS players such as Quickbooks, Salesforce and Zendesk.

 → Vertical SaaS, i.e., in contrast to horizontal SaaS, software and services targeted to a very particular need in a specific industry.
 SaaS is one of the key enablers of successful vertical software distribution.
 Vertical software, purpose built for one industry has a narrow focus and addresses a specific niche.
 With the advent of global software distribution as SaaS, the underlaying business metrics suddenly looked very compelling.
 In fact, one can speculate that, by now, there are more opportunities for new vertical SaaS than for horizontal SaaS.

 If you want to learn more about my focus and why I prefer B2B SaaS contact me and I can share a few more thoughts and findngs with you.

-There are many fantastic website out there who all describe SaaS in quite some detail, they provide hints and even execution models about how to build a SaaS company.
-That is great and highly appreciated and I may refer too those sites here and there.
+There are many fantastic websites out there who all describe SaaS in quite some detail.
+They provide hints and even execution models about how to build a SaaS company.
+That is great and highly appreciated, and I may refer to those sites here and there.
 I am a serial entrepreneur myself and I have a passion for starting up businesses.
-Therefore my focus is less on theories and studies about Software as a Service but on hands-on teamwork with the founders.
+Therefore, my focus is less on theories and studies about Software as a Service but on hands-on teamwork with the founders.